top of page

 My research is mainly in metaphysics and social philosophy.
 I am particularly interested in developing a metaphysical interpretation of existential quantification.
 My hunch is that higher-order quantification is both metaphysically indispensable and ontologically innocent and my current research tries to make sense of this idea.
 In related work, I defend the possibility of quantifying over absolutely everything and suggest that while it might be true that there is a smallest prime, it needn't follow that numbers belong in our ontology.
 My research in this area overlaps with questions in philosophical logic.

 Recently, I have also developed interests in the theoretical virtues, particularly in parsimony, which is the focus of much of my current research.
 In particular, I have been exploring the viability of an approach that balances the virtues of parametric accounts of parsimony, with those of the quantificational accounts that are more familiar in metaphysical contexts.
+If it can be made to work, such an approach would might allow us to make sense of ontologically innocent quantification—quantification that does not express existence.

 ©2026 by Alice van't Hoff